svgeesus/EuroMPE/Duophonic/power-jacks-trimmers.md

 # Power, Jacks and Trimmers

-For space and stability considerations, the power circuitry will be in the unused gap between the [perf dac](./performance-dac.md) jacks and the trimmers.
+**NO** Not enough room: For space and stability considerations, the power circuitry will be in the unused gap between the [perf dac](./performance-dac.md) jacks and the trimmers.
 Also, a pair of standoffs will better support the trimmers which do not screw to the panel.

+Instead, [power](./Power.md) on a second board behind the jacks and trimmers.
+The gap can hold the DAC output buffers (unless these go on the revised PerfDAC board).

 ## Board dimensions